SE-Spring2025-G2/J-Tracker/readme.md

 3. In the earlier versions of the software the skills were not saved for when the user logs in again.
 We have solved this bug.
 Now the users can see their previous preferences after logging in again.
 They can then update these without any hassle.
 We have made sure that our database and our code takes care of managing this

-4. We have incorporated an AI model to recommend jobs to the user.
-Instead of just fetching jobs from google, our code will now based off the preferences of the user, their skills, their experience will curate job opportunities for the user.
-In this way, the user is only recommended jobs that fit their application requirements and they don’t have to waste time reading the job description thoroughly